JackMorin25/Calculator/README.md

-!!!
-THIS PROJECT WAS MADE FOLLOWING THIS TUTORIAL: https://www.youtube.com/watch?v=I5kj-YsmWjM !!!

-this was made to help learn the basics of html/css/javascript, I do not claim this work as my own
+this was made to help learn the basics of html/css/javascript, it is a functioning calculator albeit with limited functionality